c3bryant/Banana-Peel-Builder/README.md

-# Bananapeel Eyeball Builder
+# Banana Peel Builder

-Bananapeel Eyeball Builder is an AI-powered image generator app, crafted alongside my children during the 2023-2024 holiday season.
+Banana Peel Builder is an AI-powered image generator app, crafted alongside my children during the 2023-2024 holiday season.
 Leveraging the capabilities of OpenAI's DALL-E-3, the app brings to life images from user-provided prompts.

 ## Key Features
 - **Image Generation:** Generate images by entering prompts; DALL-E-3 takes care of the rest.